“We overwhelm children with all the suffering and evil in the world, but do we enable them to act?”

 Why does a social action project belong in a history class curriculum?
 Said a former student, “All year we’ve been studying people who made history.
 Finally we get to make history ourselves.”

 Making history ourselves

 Projects were as varied as the students themselves.
 Students worked alone and in small groups, researching issues, learning about root causes, contacting organizations active in solutions, taking hands-on action, and preparing to teach their peers about their topics.
-The culminating event was the Think-Care-Act Fair held in Middle School on May 20.
+Introduced in March, the culminating event was the Think-Care-Act Fair held in Middle School on May 20.
 Sixth grade “experts” taught Lower and Middle School visitors, teachers, and family members how they, too, could change the world.